Rondane National Park: Biology

 Other large game, including roe deer and elk (moose) are commonplace along the rims of the park and occasionally musk ox from Dovre can be seen.
 Wolverines, lynxes, and a small population of bears are also present, while wolves are rare.

 The reindeer largely rely on the lichen and reindeer moss that grow together with heather and hardy grass on the quite arid and nutrient-poor stony plateaus.
 The lichen provide food for the reindeer, but also fertilize the earth, making it possible for less hardy plants to grow, and mice and lemmings to feed.
 One of the flower species to survive very well is the Glacier Crowfoot, found up to an elevation of 1700 m.

 Tourism

-Visitors to Rondane are free to hike and camp in all areas of the park, except in the immediate vicinity of cabins.
-Apart from being closed for motor traffic, not many special regulations apply.
-Fishing and hunting is available to licensees.
+Visitors to Rondane National Park are permitted to engage in hiking and camping throughout the park, with the exception of areas immediately surrounding cabins.

+The park is a motor traffic-free zone, and it operates under minimal special regulations.
+Licensed individuals are granted the opportunity to fish and hunt within the park's boundaries.